-- (a) Elect a person to preside if the Chair of Council is not present. - (b) Elect the Chair of Council. - (c) Elect the Vice-Chair of Council. - (d) Approve the minutes of the last meeting. - (e) Receive any announcements from the Chair and/or Head of Paid Service. - (f) Approve a programme of ordinary meetings of the Council for the year. - (g) Consider any business set out in the notice convening the meeting.
+- (a) Elect a person to preside if the Chair of Council is not present. - (b) Elect the Chair of Council. - (c) Elect the Vice-Chair of Council. - (d) Approve the minutes of the last meeting. - (e) Receive any announcements from the Chair and/or Head of Paid Service. - (f) Agree the scheme of delegation or such part of it as the Constitution determines it is for the Council to agree (as set out in Part 3 of this Constitution). - (g) Approve a programme of ordinary meetings of the Council for the year. - (h) Consider any business set out in the notice convening the meeting.